Parul Yadav: Early life and career

 In 2011, she made her Kannada film debut in Shivarajkumar's movie Bandhu Balaga as his sister-in-law.
 Later, she acted in Govindaya Namaha, which went on to become one of the highest-grossing films of that year.
 She played Mumtaz, a Muslim girl falling in love with Govinda, played by Komal Kumar.
 Her portrayal won her a SIIMA Best Debutant award (2013) and Bangalore Times Best Newcomer Award (2013) and a nomination in the Udaya Film Awards for the best actor category for that year.
 The song "Pyarge Aagbittaite", which featured Yadav, earned her more attention.
 The same pairing in the 2012 film Nandeesha, however, could not continue the success at the box office.

 Yadav's next project was for the multi-starrer film Bachchan, directed by Shashank and starring Sudeep.
 Yadav then starred in Shivajinagara, produced by Ramu Films.
 She was paired opposite Duniya Vijay.
 The movie was a blockbuster having completed 100 days of screening in theatres.

 In 2014, Yadav signed for two movies that became landmark projects of her career, Vaastu Prakaara and Uppi 2.
 She played an advocate in Vaastu Prakaara, which was directed by renowned film-maker Yogaraj Bhat.
 In Uppi 2, she is seen in a cameo opposite its director Upendra.
 Her latest release is K. M. Chaitanya's Aatagara, featuring an ensemble cast and Jessie.
 Her performance in Jessie won her widespread appreciation.
 Upcoming films of Yadav include Seizer and Vijayaditya.

 Yadav's biggest movie of her career is Killing Veerappan, directed in multiple languages by Ram Gopal Varma.
 Kannada actor Shiva Rajkumar plays a police officer and Yadav is paired with him.
-Killing Veerappan was also be dubbed and released in Tamil and Telugu.
+Killing Veerappan was also dubbed and released in Tamil and Telugu.